The Marketing Struggle, The Hustle and Getting Real

 Information security definitely has seen its share of issues over the last few years with data breaches.
 Even just recently, Salesforce’s lead gen tool Pardot had a systemwide outage which left data wide open to users who typically had restricted permissions.
 Marketers need to focus on what they can control, namely data privacy and compliance.

-If you’re ready to tidy up data privacy and compliance in preparation for January 2020 when the California Consumer Privacy Act begins enforcement, let’s talk.
+If you’re ready to tidy up data privacy and compliance, let’s talk.